parveezsyed28/Wall-Following-Robot-with-LiDAR/README.md

     Configured for ROS 2 and Gazebo integration.

-Launch Files:
+**Launch Files:**

     gazebo.launch.py: Launches Gazebo with maze world and spawns the robot.

     Declares use_sim_time argument to synchronize simulation time.

-Troubleshooting
+**Troubleshooting**

-    If the robot is not moving despite publishing velocity commands, ensure:
+    1)If the robot is not moving despite publishing velocity commands, ensure:

-        The differential drive plugin in URDF is correctly configured with proper joint names.
+       - The differential drive plugin in URDF is correctly configured with proper joint names.

-        The cmd_vel topic matches the topic your robot's controller listens to.
+       - The cmd_vel topic matches the topic your robot's controller listens to.

-        Gazebo physics is enabled and no errors appear in the terminal.
+       - Gazebo physics is enabled and no errors appear in the terminal.

-    For teleoperation, ensure the teleop node publishes to the correct cmd_vel topic.
+   2) For teleoperation, ensure the teleop node publishes to the correct cmd_vel topic.

-    Use ros2 topic echo /cmd_vel to verify velocity commands.
+    3)Use ros2 topic echo /cmd_vel to verify velocity commands.

-Future Improvements
+**Future Improvements**

-    Add PID controller for smoother wall following.
+    - Add PID controller for smoother wall following.

-    Integrate SLAM for mapping unknown environments.
+    - Integrate SLAM for mapping unknown environments.

-    Implement dynamic obstacle avoidance.
+    - Implement dynamic obstacle avoidance.

-    Extend to multi-floor maze environments.
+    - Extend to multi-floor maze environments.